 Players in the U.S. electric bus industry are involved in partnerships and geographical expansions to gain a significant position.
 For instance, in October 2021, BYD and Levo Mobility LLC, a joint venture of Nuvve Holding Corp., affiliates of Stonepeak Partners LP, and Evolve Transition Infrastructure LP, which provides fleet-as-a-service (FaaS) solutions enabling fleets to switch to EVs, announced a collaboration to integrate Nuvve’s V2G technology with BYD’s BEVs and plans for the joint deployment of up to 5,000 BEVs over the next five years.

 Similarly, in January 2019, Proterra Inc. entered the Hawaiian market by signing a contract for the supply of electric buses to JTB Hawaii Inc., a travel service provider.
 Travel Plaza Transportation LLC (TPT), a Hawaii-based subsidiary of JTB Hawaii Inc., agreed to purchase three 40-foot Proterra Catalyst E2 and Proterra 60-kilowatt (kW) plug-in chargers.
 With this purchase, JTB Hawaii Inc.’s intended to replace three of its 17 diesel-fueled transit buses.

-Major players operating in the electric bus market of the U.S. include Proterra Inc., BYD Motors Inc., NFI Group Inc., GreenPower Motor Company Inc., GILLIG LLC, Blue Bird Corporation, Nova Bus Corporation, and The Lion Electric Co., Daimler AG, and REV Group Inc.
+Major players operating in the electric bus market of the U.S. include Proterra Inc., BYD Motors Inc., NFI Group Inc., GreenPower Motor Company Inc., GILLIG LLC, Blue Bird Corporation, AB Volvo, The Lion Electric Co., Daimler AG, and REV Group Inc.